 Applicants who have applied in the last 12 months need not apply.

-Full time Up to 35.5 hours per week, including evenings, weekends and sleep-ins
+Hours up to 35.5 hours per week including evenings, weekends and sleep-ins

 Salary From £22,768.20 up to £23,998.00 per annum (£12.51 per hour, up to £13.00 per hour), pro rata for part time hours